VeenaNalluri/Movies-Database/movies-api/README.md

     - npm start

 ### Test
     - Movies Api is running on local host port 3000.
-You can import the collection and test it on Postman from https://www.getpostman.com/collections/6226ef0d286dccc6840d or by using the file "movies-api.postman_collection.json"
+    - You can import the collection and test it on Postman from https://www.getpostman.com/collections/6226ef0d286dccc6840d or by using the file "movies-api.postman_collection.json"

 ### Source Code and Implementation
-    - 2 users has been created namely Veena and Anudeed (password is hashed)
+    - 2 users has been created namely Veena and Anudeep (password is hashed)
     - credentials:
     User1:
     username: anudeep